SHIVANSH-A/NutriWise/README.md

-# 🥗 NutriWise — AI-Powered Nutrition Advisor
+# 🥗 NutriWise — AI-Powered Nutrition Advisor and Wellness Companion

 NutriWise is an AI-powered web application that delivers **personalized diet**, **restaurant**, and **workout** recommendations based on user health metrics and preferences.
 Built using **Flask**, **Tailwind CSS**, and powered by the **Grok Large Language Model (LLM)**, it provides intelligent, localized, and adaptive suggestions.